nju-websoft/NJU_DBPractice/README.md

 ## System requirements

-We only tested NJUDB on MacOS 14.5 and Ubuntu 20.04, but if it also works on other systems, please let us know by issuing or pulling requests.
+We only tested NJUDB on MacOS and Ubuntu, but if it also works on other systems, please let us know by issuing or pulling requests.

 ## How to build

-First clone the repository from github. // TODO: change repository name for public repo
+First clone the repository from github.

 ```shell
 $ git clone --recursive https://github.com/nju-websoft/NJU_DBPractice